 Alberta’s testing program for COVID-19 is a critical part of the province’s pandemic response, helping to determine who has COVID-19 in order to track the virus and prevent its transmission.

 Alberta Precision Laboratories (APL), Alberta’s publicly funded lab service, leads the COVID-19 testing program.
-APL processes thousands of COVID-19 tests every day, and has completed more than 4 million tests since the pandemic began in early 2020.
+APL processes thousands of COVID-19 tests every day, and has completed more than five million tests since the pandemic began in early 2020.

 Several different methods are used for testing Alberta’s population for COVID-19, based on the evolving needs of public health officials and the development of new technology.
 APL’s medical-scientific teams are constantly assessing and validating new diagnostic testing methods, in collaboration with other provincial and federal labs across the country, academic experts and private-sector partners.

 The primary methods of COVID-19 testing in Alberta are:

 Watch a ‘behind the scenes’ tour of the PCR testing process at APL’s provincial lab.

 The foundation of Alberta’s COVID-19 testing program is lab-based polymerase chain reaction (PCR) testing, which is used to determine if someone is currently infected with SARS-CoV-2, the virus that causes COVID-19.
 PCR testing is a highly sensitive molecular testing technique that is considered the gold standard for testing large populations and is used in testing programs around the world.

 PCR testing is capable of detecting tiny amounts of the virus’s genetic material if it is present in a sample.
 The main steps involved in PCR testing are:

 Sample collection – Individuals who qualify for a COVID-19 test must visit a local assessment centre, where trained health care providers take samples with a swab inserted into a person’s nose or throat.
 Swab samples are placed in a liquid media and are then transported to centralized lab facilities for testing.